dalpat98/Covid-Tracker-App/README.md

 - Web - Enable Google Maps Javascript API and set API key in `index.html`

 ## Changes you should do :
+- Change package name in `AndroidManifest` of all debug, main and profile in app\src.
+- Change package name in `MainActivity.kt` also change in build.gradle.
+- Change Google Maps API Key in `AndroidManifest` and `AppDelegate.swift`.
+- Create your own corona.jks file at android\app\corona.jks
+- Change your key password for release in android\key.properties

 ## Getting Started